steedos/steedos-docs/docs/getting-started/README.md

 You can use Steedos in the following ways:

-- [Private Deployment](/deploy/deploy-docker): Deploy the Steedos no-code development environment.
+- [Self Hosting](/deploy/deploy-docker): Deploy the Steedos no-code development environment.
 - [Remote Development Environment](/deploy/gitpod): Quickly start a remote development environment with Gitpod.
 - [Local Development Environment](/developer/setup/): Create projects and set up a local development environment.